ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 $$

-So we are $95%$ confident that the proportion of U.S adults who believe that marijuana should be legalized is between $ 0.53$ and $ 0.59$.
+So we are $95%$ confident that the proportion of U.S adults who believe that marijuana should be legalized is between $0.53$ and $0.59$.

-2. The margin of error is $0.03 $ i.e$ 3%$.
+2. The margin of error is $0.03$ i.e $3%$.
 With $95%$ certainty, the sample proportion we got $56%$ is within $3%$ of(or no more than $3%$  away from) the proportion of U.S adults who believe that the use of marijiuana should be legalized.

 3. Yes.
-All of the values in our $95%$ confidence interval for p $(.53, .59)$, which represents the set of plausible values for p, lies above $.5 $, which provides evidence (at the $95%$  confidence level) that the majority of U.S. adults believe that the use of marijuana should be legalized.
+All of the values in our $95%$ confidence interval for p $(.53, .59)$, which represents the set of plausible values for p, lies above $.5$, which provides evidence (at the $95%$  confidence level) that the majority of U.S. adults believe that the use of marijuana should be legalized.

 </details>

 ---

-### Q: Under what condition we can use to construct CI in case of estimating $p $ using$z^*$?
+### Q: Under what condition we can use to construct CI in case of estimating $p$ using $z^*$?

 <details>
 <summary><b>💡 Show Answer</b></summary>